 We are pleased to make available a global full-flight aviation emissions dataset for the year 2005, generated using the Aviation Emissions Inventory Code (AEIC).
-Further details regarding this dataset can be found in the news item and the technical note LAE-2012-012-N. Citable publications for this dataset are in Transportation Research Part D (2013) and Atmospheric Environment (2011).The data is released under the BSD license at this time.
+Further details regarding this dataset can be found in an LAE technical note.
+Citable publications for this dataset are in Transportation Research Part D (2013) and Atmospheric Environment (2011).The data is released under the BSD license at this time.

 The emissions are gridded into three resolutions, available for download as tar.gz archives from the links below:

 Please contact us for further information or to request other data sets.